 Check out: Full Iris Cup Review

 Fleur Cup: Another one of the softest menstrual cups includes the Fleur Cup.
 Manufactured in France, one of the best features of this cup is the easy removal.
 This is due to the flat stem and the ridges along the base of it.

 So, if you have a low cervix and are looking for a soft menstrual cup, the Fleur Cup should be at the top of your list.

-FemmeCup: Rounding out our list of soft menstrual cups is the FemmeCup.
-The silicone is extremely think and pliable, making it a great choice for women who don’t want such a stiff cup as the Moon Cup or the Lunette Cup.
+Next up on our list of soft menstrual cups is the FemmeCup.
+The silicone is extremely thin and pliable, making it a great choice for people who don’t want such a stiff cup as the Moon Cup or the Lunette Cup.

 The FemmeCup is manufactured in the UK (along with the MoonCup) and while it’s easy to find there, it can be quite difficult in other parts of the world.
-This is why it takes the last spot on our list of the Top 5 Soft Menstrual Cups.
+This is why it takes ones of the last spots on our list of the best Soft Menstrual Cups.

 Check out: Full FemmeCup Review